We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 • Dependence – Does the substance have the potential to cause dependency?

 Once the substance has been evaluated it will be placed in one of the 5 schedules according to the criteria that it meets.
-Schedule I are compounds that have the highest risk of abuse and they do not have any type of medical benefit according to the assessment that has been made.
-Schedule V has a low potential to be abused and can be offered by prescription.

 Controlled Substance Schedules